reflectoring/reflectoring.github.io/_posts/2020-12-18-spring-boot-elasticsearch.md

 ---
 title: "Using Elasticsearch with Spring Boot"
 categories: [spring-boot]
-date: 2020-12-18 06:00:00 +1000
+date: 2020-12-18 05:00:00 +1000
-modified: 2020-12-18 06:00:00 +1000
+modified: 2020-12-18 05:00:00 +1000
 author: pratikdas
 excerpt: "How to index and search Data with Spring Boot and Elasticsearch"
 image:
   auto: 0019-magnifying-glass
 ---

-Elasticsearch is built on [Apache Lucene](https://lucene.apache.org) and was first released by Elasticsearch N.V. (now Elastic) in 2010.
+Elasticsearch is built on top of [Apache Lucene](https://lucene.apache.org) and was first released by Elasticsearch N.V. (now Elastic) in 2010.
 According to the website of [Elastic](https://www.elastic.co/what-is/elasticsearch), it is a **distributed open-source search and analytics engine for all types of data, including textual, numerical, geospatial, structured, and unstructured**.

 The operations of Elasticsearch are available as REST APIs.
-The primary functions are :
+The primary functions are:

 * storing documents in an index,
 * searching the index with powerful queries to fetch those documents, and